 Drug and alcohol abuse policy: This policy provides a working framework for establishing rules and procedures that prohibit drug and alcohol use on company premises or in company vehicles.

-Employee non-compete agreement: Don't let your valuable corporate assets and proprietary information walk out the door when an employee leaves the company.
+Employee non-compete agreement: Don't let your valuable corporate assets, proprietary information, or intellectual property walk out the door when an employee leaves the company.